-You will build up a 'block' of pension each Benefit Year equal to 1/80th of your average CARE Pensionable Pay over that Benefit Year.
+For every year after the CARE date, you will build up a 'block' of pension equal to 1/80th of your average CARE Pensionable Pay over that Benefit Year.
 Each 'block' is then increased every year until retirement to reflect the change in the cost of living (using the Consumer Prices Index (CPI) and capped at 5%).
 The 'block' of pension is pro-rated if you leave part way through a year.